-A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa.
+A citizen of a foreign country who seeks to enter the U.S. generally must first obtain a U.S. visa.
 Whether you want to come to the U.S. temporarily or permanently, we can help you obtain the type of visa that suits your purpose for coming to the U.S.

-If you are a U.S. citizen or lawful permanent resident ("LPR"), you may be able to petition for certain family members.
+If you are a citizen or lawful permanent resident ("LPR"), you may be eligible to petition for certain family members.
 If you entered the U.S. without inspection and are eligible, we can help you to obtain a waiver for unlawful presence.

 If you are a U.S. citizen and are engaged to be married to a person living in a foreign country, we can help you to petition for a fiancé(e) visa, otherwise known as a K-1 visa, so that your significant other can come to the United States.